 The finish line is fast approaching, as we've officially hit the final weekend of the regular season.
 Saturday's slate features 16 games, including a doubleheader between Oakland and Seattle.
 If you're reading this, chances are you're still fighting for positioning in your league's standings, so let's make these last couple of days count.

-Here's a look at the day's top streaming options, focusing on players rostered in fewer than 50% of ESPN leagues.
+Here's a look at Saturday's top streaming options, focusing on players rostered in less than 50% of ESPN leagues.

 For the latest team-by-team closer situations, please consult our Closer Chart.

 Catcher -- Sean Murphy (R), 16%, Oakland Athletics at Seattle Mariners (LHP Justus Sheffield): Murphy has been a frequenter of this space lately, but it's for good reason.
 The Oakland backstop sports a 1.073 OPS with four homers over his past 12 games, and he gets the platoon edge against Sheffield on Saturday.

 First base -- Garrett Cooper (R), 18%, Miami Marlins at New York Yankees (RHP Deivi Garcia): Cooper has really turned things on in September, putting up a .293/.389/.463 slash line since the beginning of the month.
 He gets a park boost heading to Yankee Stadium, and he's set to face off against a promising young hurler who has had trouble keeping the ball in the park.

 Second base -- Ty France (R), 18%, Seattle Mariners at Oakland Athletics (LHP Mike Minor): France has been a nice get for the Mariners, batting .296/.359/.465 in 19 games since his acquisition.
 He matches up well with Minor, who has been tagged for 10 homers in 37 1/3 innings by right-handed batters.